Enabling entanglement distillation via optomechanics: Entanglement Concentration

 In Fig. (\ref{proglambda}-a) we illustrate three representative cases.
-For weak optomechanical coupling ($g=0.01$), one achieves a large success probability though at the cost of an almost negligible increase in negativity $N_D \approx N_0$.
+For weak optomechanical coupling ($g=0.01$), one achieves a large success probability though at the cost of an almost negligible increase in negativity $N_f \approx N_0$.
 For intermediate coupling ($g=0.2$) the negativity is significantly enhanced, still retaining a high success probability.
-On the other hand, for large coupling ($g = 1$), not only $N_D \lesssim N_0$ but also the success probability is considerably small.

-As a consequence, we see that an optimal region of the coupling value emerges, given that the entanglement distillation is predominantly achieved for \textit{intermediate} radiation-pressure coupling.
-Similarly we can also see that entanglement distillation is achieved for intermediate values of the initial entanglement, implying that distillation is optimal in the parameter region $0.2 < \{g,\lambda\} <0.4$, for which $\mathrm{Pr}(g,\lambda)_s > 0.15$ and $N_D > N_0$.
+On the other hand, for large coupling ($g = 1$), not only $N_f \lesssim N_0$ but also the success probability is considerably small.
+Thus an optimal region of the coupling value emerges, given that the entanglement concentration is predominantly achieved for \textit{intermediate} radiation-pressure coupling.
+Similarly we can also see that entanglement concentration is achieved for intermediate values of the initial entanglement, implying an optimal parameter region $0.2 \lesssim \{g,\lambda\} \lesssim 0.4$, for which $\mathrm{Pr}(g,\lambda)_s \gtrsim 0.2$ (see Figs. (\ref{proglambda}-b) and (\ref{proglambda}-c)).